 You will feel sensual sweetness soon enough, a seductive rose looming behind veils, lush at moments, then sprinkled with dew, heavily breathing dark-eyed rose!
 You need to be fond of patchouli to play this game, as the rose gets a sour and “sharp” vibe at moments – at least on my skin.

 Later on, it becomes tamer, a bit sweeter and gentler, slowing the tension down, lingering for hours.

 A very nice transition between dark and light, ranging from sharp, bitter-sour to tender and sweet, changing rhythm and pace.
 I didn’t mind re-spraying, just to feel that initial burst again…

 I would say that Florian needs to unleash his creative potential fully and boldly in order to create his own little pond in which to swim freely and in his own style.
 Yes, he needs to continue learning, yes he needs to grow, but the potential is there.
 Keep an eye on Aden Parfum!

 Feel free to check out other fragrances from this brand.
 They are available at Aden Parfum website.
 3ml roll-on bottle (oil) – 6,00 EUR, 10 ml Eau de parfum – 9,00 EUR.
 Testers are offered as well.
-In my experience French post functions perfectly.

 The Plum Girl